lucasjoliveau/doc/es/developer/reference/external_api.md

 complete as possible** : it is the only way you will have to identify your keys later and know whether you should remove them or keep them around.

-Click Generate Key, then copy the key provided. **Store this key carefully** : it is equivalent to your password, and just like your password the system will not be able to retrieve or show the key again later on.
+Click **Generate Key** , then copy the key provided. **Store this key carefully** : it is equivalent to your password, and just like your password the system will not be able to retrieve or show the key again later on.
 If you lose this key, you will have to create a new one (and probably delete the one you lost).

-Once you have keys configured on your account, they will appear above the New API Key button, and you will be able to delete them:
+Once you have keys configured on your account, they will appear above the **New API Key** button, and you will be able to delete them:

 ![../../_images/delete-key.png](../../_images/delete-key.png)